Dinu-Senal/Dinu-Senal/README.md

 [![](https://github.com/Dinu-Senal/Dinu-Senal/blob/main/images/GitHub-Image.png)][website]

 <div align=center>
-    " I know of no better life purpose than to perish in attempting the great and the impossible "
+    " I know of no better life purpose than to perish in attempting the great and the impossible - Friedrich Wilhelm Nietzsche"
 </div>

 [website]: https://dinu-sendanayake.netlify.app/